HL7/davinci-crd/input/pagecontent/usecases.md

 A healthcare provider decides that a clinical action is needed or wants to explore the coverage ramifications of taking a clinical action.
 Possible clinical actions include:
 * Admitting a patient or starting a patient visit
 * Ordering a drug, device, procedure, etc.
+* Choosing when or where an existing order will be performed
 * Making a referral or scheduling a future appointment
 * Discharging a patient